mzechmeister/serval/README.md

 The concept of SERVAL is described in http://adsabs.harvard.edu/abs/2017A&A...609A..12Z [[pdf](https://www.aanda.org/articles/aa/pdf/2018/01/aa31483-17.pdf)].

-Currently, SERVAL can process data from CARM_VIS, CARM_NIR, ELODIE, HARPS, HARPN, and SOPHIE.
+Currently, SERVAL can process data from CARM_VIS, CARM_NIR, ELODIE, ESPRESSO, HARPS, HARPN, and SOPHIE.

-## Recent changes
-* request to simbad to get RADE, PM, and PLX via -targ
-* barycentric correction with Wright & Eastman (2014) is now default (requires https://github.com/shbhuk/barycorrpy)

 ## Install instruction

 Requirements:
-- python 2.7 + numpy, scipy, pyfits, astropy
+- python (2.7 or 3.6+) + numpy, scipy, astropy
 - gnuplot

 Setup the path: